 Generic resources, private resources and/or natural supports must be explored prior to WRC funding.

-WRC has 2 crisis response teams that provide support when individuals and families are in crisis due to emotional or serious behavioral concerns.
-We recommend signing up with a team for on-going support and wellness checks before concerns escalate.
+WRC has a crisis response team to support individuals who are experiencing serious emotional or behavioral concerns.
+We recommend exploring on-going support and wellness checks before concerns escalate.

-Parents and caregivers can receive periodic assistance with the constant care and supervision of a client to relieve family stress or cope with family emergencies.
+Parents and caregivers can receive periodic assistance with the constant care and supervision of an individual receiving WRC services to relieve family stress or cope with family emergencies.

 Behavior Intervention Co-Pay, Co-Insurance, and Deductibles

-Social skills classes are time-limited classes intended to improve interpersonal skills, social interactions and pragmatic language.
-Classes use a detailed curriculum with measurable outcomes.
-Parent/caregiver participation is required!
+These time-limited classes help to improve interpersonal skills, social interactions and pragmatic language.

 Westside Family Resource and Empowerment Center (WFREC)

-Our parent run center offers a variety of support groups, trainings, community resources and referrals to valuable generic resources.
-For more information, please call 310-258-4063 or visit http://wfrec.org/
+Our parent-run center offers support groups, trainings, community resources and referrals to generic resources.
+Call 310-258-4063 or visit www.wfrec.org

 Support Groups and Training Opportunities

-WRC offers a variety of traditional adult day service options that include site-based licensed or community-based day programs and services.
-Individuals can participate in a variety of programs suited to their individual needs and preferences, such as improving individual skills, vocational training, volunteering, performing arts and technology.
+Individuals can participate in programs suited to their needs and preferences, such as improving independent living skills, vocational training, volunteering, performing arts and technology.

 Internship & Apprenticeship Programs

-WRC has several internship programs that provide on-the job training and education in regular work settings.
-This is an excellent way to explore different careers and build a resume, while working on employment readiness and workplace social skills.
-Paid internships and apprenticeships are available.
+Internships provide on-the job training and education in regular work settings.
+Individuals can explore different careers, build a resume, and develop employment readiness and workplace social skills.
+Paid opportunities are available.